-Gene inheritance patterns influence age of diagnosis in BRCA familiesDecember 12th, 2011 in Cancer /
+Gene inheritance patterns influence age of diagnosis in BRCA familiesDecember 12, 2011 in Medicine & Health / Cancer

 Women who inherit the cancer genes BRCA1 or BRCA2 from their paternal lineage may get a diagnosis a decade earlier than those women who carry the cancer genes from their mother and her ancestors, according to a new study by researchers at the North Shore-LIJ Health System's Monter Cancer Center in Lake Success, NY.
 The findings were reported on Thursday, Dec.
 8, at the San Antonio Breast Cancer Symposium.